jschreuder/Middle/chapter4.md

     }
 }
 ```

+*Note: We recommend abstracting this away into a Service class that does the validation this way, but for clarity we kept this simple and inline.*

 The beauty of this approach is that filtering happens before validation, ensuring validation works on clean data.
 Both processes are automatic when the appropriate middleware is in your application stack, but the logic remains explicit and testable in your controllers.